thinkshout/thinkshout/blog/_posts/2017-08-17-the-wysiwyg-is-a-lie.md

 body-class: blog-post
 topic: technology
 title: The WYSIWYG is a Lie
-homepage: false
+homepage: true
 author: joe
-published: false
+published: true
-featured: false
+featured: true
 short: Drupal's CKEditor does not show the styles from the default theme.
 Let's fix that and make WYSIWYG true again.
 tags:
   - Drupal Planet